Oxfordshire: Politics

 The Oxfordshire County Council, since 2013 under no overall control, is responsible for the most strategic local government functions, including schools, county roads and social services.
 The county is divided into five local government districts: Oxford, Cherwell, Vale of White Horse (after the Uffington White Horse), West Oxfordshire and South Oxfordshire, which deal with such matters as town and country planning, waste collection and housing.

 In the 2016 European Union referendum, Oxfordshire was the only English county as a whole to vote to remain in the European Union by a significant margin, at 57.06% (70.27% in the City of Oxford), despite Cherwell (barely) voting to leave at 50.31%.

+Future

+In July 2026, the UK Government announced that it intends to reorganise local government in Oxfordshire by April 2028.
+Three unitary authority areas will cover the county, one of which will straddle the boundary with Berkshire.

+Greater Oxford will be larger than the current Oxford district and cover the city and its hinterland.
+Northern Oxfordshire will combine most of the current Cherwell and West Oxfordshire districts.
+Ridgeway will combine most of the current South Oxfordshire and Vale of White Horse districts and the West Berkshire district.